 Rosy Todd

-I’m Rosy, and I joined Brandon Centre whilst studying Architecture at university.
+I’m Rosy, and I joined Brandon Centre whilst studying architecture at university.

-I’m keen to open up conversations about mental health in the UK and, as a Young Ambassador, I hope to help make health and wellbeing services more accessible to young Londoners and demystify the therapy process.
+Working with Brandon Centre, I hope to help make health and wellbeing services more accessible to young Londoners and demystify the therapy process.

 Lilan Lemouchi